FOSSBilling/api-worker/src/services/versions/v1/README.md

 }
 ```

-When the service is unavailable (e.g., GitHub API failure with no cached data):
+When GitHub is unavailable and no cached data exists:

 ```json
 {